 HOUSING AND MEALS

-Students in the French Studies program are required to live in homestays, to continue the language immersion at home.
-Hosts are located in Paris or its surrounding banlieues, and placements are made with each student's needs and preferences in mind.
+In the past, students in the French Studies program have lived in homestays, with hosts located in Paris or its surrounding banlieues, and placements are made with each student's needs and preferences in mind.

 Breakfast is provided daily in the homestay, along with three evening meals per week, which are taken with the host family.
 Other meals can be purchased at the university cafeterias or in local restaurants with the additional meal stipend provided by Hollins.

 The Hollins in Paris - French Studies program includes a number of field trips and events, organized by IES Abroad.
 These are included for no additional cost, and include local excursions within the city and to other locations in France.